 The clinics are designed for people who have never rowed or sculled, or for those who rowed in the past and would like a refresher course.
 Single sculling will be taught in 2 hour sessions.
 Basic skills, boat handling, and safety instruction are taught in a supportive and graduated approach by qualified instructors.
 Assistants will be on hand to help with the coached clinics.

-The first Learn to Row clinic session is on June 20 beginning at 9:30.
+The first Learn to Row clinic session will be in June, exact date to be announced in April.
 This session will include an orientation to rowing and the clinics.
 You will get to know each other and the coaches and helpers, learn how to bring a boat down to the water, and if conditions are right you will get out on the water to experience the sensation of rowing.